chihyu-huang/Unity3DGame/README.md

 # 3DGame

 This is an English learning racing game made with Unity.
+Read the "Game_A2_22209269.pdf" to see some example views of this game.

 The aim of this assignment are to learn these important techniques when creating a 3d game.